cbcommunity/cb-administration-scripts/backup_restore/README.md

 This command will:
 - ssh into the master using the key
-- stop it
+- stop the cluster (or just the master)
-- create all necessary archives
+- perform the backup
-- copy archives under ./all_backups folder/YYYY-DD-MM-HH-mm-ss/10.X.Y.Z folder
+- copy backup archives under *./all_backups folder/YYYY-DD-MM-HH-mm-ss/10.X.Y.Z* folder
-- start the master back
+- start the cluster/master back

 ######If you don't have master ssh key: